askforarun/Freevolumecode/README.md

 7. Number of cubic free cells
 8. Total number of cells

-The code can also outputs x,y,z coordinates of the centers of the free volume cubelets but I have supressed it.
+The code has the capability to output x,y,z coordinates of the centers of the free volume cubelets but I have supressed it.